 I have a therapist who I’m comfortable with.
 From my research, CBT is a very effective approach.
 I’m leaving home to save my family from my behavious.
 I’m taking an indefinite leave from my business and work.
-Every day I will be focused on activities like research, exercises, mindfulness and reflection, awareness, help groups, and anything else I can do to eradicate the narcissistic behaviours.
-I don’t know how long it will take.
+Every day I will be focused on activities like research, exercises, mindfulness and reflection, awareness, help groups, and anything else I don’t know how long it will take.

 Thanks for the uncouragment.
 Yes.
 That’s the therapy approach I’m taking, and will compliment this with many other activities that support the fight.

 If you don’t mind me asking, what caused the realisation?
 Was it a sudden thing or a slow burn?